 Christmas swimmers enjoy milder conditions

-Outsoor swims took place on the Serpentine in Hyde Park and in the North Sea at Tynemouth, North Tyneside
+Outdoor swims took place on the Serpentine in Hyde Park and in the North Sea at Tynemouth, North Tyneside.

 People across the country enjoyed milder conditions as they went swimming outdoors to kick off their Christmas Day celebrations.